 Performed at St Martin’s Hall, just behind the Royal Opera House in Convent Garden.
-Top spinning, bamboo climbing, butterfly trick
+Top spinning (Matsui), bamboo climbing (Kotaki), butterfly trick (Yanagawa)

 1867 April – Matsui Gensui troupe performed at Windsor Castle for birthday of Princess Beatrice, in front of Queen Victoria

-1867 July 7th – Matsui Gensui troupe left Liverpool for Exposition Universelle in Paris.
+1867 July 7th – Matsui Gensui troupe leave Liverpool for Exposition Universelle in Paris.

-1867 August – Matsui Gensui troupe moved on to Belgium
+1867 August – Matsui Gensui troupe moves on to Belgium

-1867 November – Matsui Gensui troupe moved on to Germany
+1867 November – Matsui Gensui troupe moves on to Germany

-1867 December – Matsui Gensui moved on to Italy
+1867 December – Matsui Gensui moves on to Italy

 1867 December – Professor Risley’s Imperial Troupe arrive in London with Matsui Kikujirō and his daughter Tsune and his pupil Matsui Shinjirō